pnp/pnpjs/README.md

 Have a look around and let us know what you think :)

+**Don't forget to install from the beta channel for latest available updates:**

+`npm i @pnp/logging@beta @pnp/common@beta @pnp/odata@beta @pnp/sp@beta`

+## Documentation

+Please review the [github pages site](https://pnp.github.io/pnp/) containing the full documenation for the SharePoint Patterns and Practices Client Side libraries.
+This site is updated with each release.

 ## Packages

 The following packages comprise the Patterns and Practices client side libraries.
-Please see the individual package documentation for details on each.
+Please see the [documentation](https://pnp.github.io/pnp/) for details.

 ### [@pnp/common](packages/common/docs/index.md) [![npm version](https://badge.fury.io/js/%40pnp%2Fcommon.svg)](https://badge.fury.io/js/%40pnp%2Fcommon)